The Perodua Axia is #1 in Malaysia for the second year in a row.

-* See the Top 50 All-brands and Top 100 models by clicking on the title *
+* See the Top 50 All-brands by clicking on the title *

-Two years ago: Malaysia Full Year 2012: Record year, now with brands ranking
+Two years ago: Malaysia Full Year 2014: Perodua leads in record year – now with Top 100 models

 Full Year and December 2016 Top 50 All-brands vs. Full Year 2015 figures below.